tweag/aws-secrets/README.md

 The last one can be run by:
   - users in the `quizzo-manage-secrets` group
-  - programs on ec2 instances which have been started with the `quizzo-secrets` IAM profile
+  - programs on EC2 instances which have been started with the `quizzo-secrets` IAM profile

 To start an EC2 instance with the quizzo-secrets IAM profile from the CLI:

   `aws ec2 run-instances ...--iam-instance-profile Name=quizzo-secrets`

-To start an ECS cluster with the quizzo IAM profile, select quizzo-secrets-instances from the Container Instance IAM Role selection on the Create Cluster screen.
+To start an ECS cluster with the `quizzo` IAM profile, select `quizzo-secrets-instances` from the Container Instance IAM Role selection on the Create Cluster screen.
+Or you could also start an ECS task with the `quizzo` IAM role by selecting it in your Task Definition.

 Description
 ===========